evkx/evkx.github.io/content/models/volvo/xc40/XC40_Recharge_Single_Motor_ER/_index.md

 ## Performance

 The Volvo XC40 Recharge Single Motor ER has a maximum power of 185KW (252hp).
 The total torque is 420nm.
 The 0-100km/h sprint (0-62mph) takes 7,3 seconds.
-The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 160 km/h.

 ## Battery, range, and charging